Cyan4973/xxHash/README.md

 ### Example

-Calling xxhash 64-bit variant from a C program:
+The simplest example calls xxhash 64-bit variant as a one-shot function generating a hash value from a single buffer, and invoked from a C/C++ program:

 ```C
 #include "xxhash.h"